 In the wrong hands, budgeting can feel like homework.
 Who wants to painstakingly relive every single transaction they made for the month?
 And what good is having a budget if you only are aware that you exceeded it after the fact?

-Enter what we call “Fixed/Flex” spending.
-A budgeting system recommended by financial professionals for decades that artfully balances staying on top of your spending without requiring you to dedicate your life to reviewing your credit card statements every day.
+Enter Flex Budgeting, a system recommended by financial professionals for decades that artfully balances staying on top of your spending without requiring you to dedicate your life to reviewing your transactions every day.

 This is different from “zero-based budgeting” that assigns every dollar a “job” and requires a more meticulous review process.

-Also sometimes called “the one number budget” or “bucket” budget — “Fixed/Flex” is shorthand for a budgeting system that has evolved over decades to meet the needs of most people.
-In this article, Monarch Head of Advice and Certified Financial Planner® Pro Rachel Lawrence will share how Fixed/Flex works, how to get started with Fixed/Flex, and some tips for sticking to the system.
+Also sometimes called “the one number budget”, "flow-based budgeting", or a “bucket” budget — Flex Budgeting is shorthand for a system that has evolved over decades to meet the needs of most people.
+In this article, Monarch Head of Advice and Certified Financial Planner® Pro Rachel Lawrence will share how Flex Budgeting works, how to get started, and some tips for sticking to the system.

 Don’t worry, it’s simpler than you’d think.

 Fixed Expenses.
-These are the expenses and bills that don’t fluctuate from month to month like utilities and mortgages as well as streaming subscriptions or gym memberships.
+These are the expenses and bills, whether necessary or just for fun, that are due every single month, like utilities and mortgages as well as streaming subscriptions or gym memberships.

 Non-Monthly.
 Also called “periodic” or “sinking” expenses, these are costs that happen occasionally and are somewhat predictable.
 Think of travel, gifts, car maintenance, and activities for your kids.
 They can also include “unforeseen” but somewhat routine costs such as parking tickets.

-Future Expenses.
+Goals.
 This is money that you set aside for helping your future self.
-It can be paying down student loans beyond the minimum, putting money into savings, or investing money so it grows for later.
+It can be paying down loans beyond the minimum payments, putting money into savings, or investing money so it grows for later.

 Flex Expenses.
-Also known as “variable” this everything that is left over after the above three categories are considered.
-This is your “discretionary” or “fun” money that you can spent guilt free provided the above three categories are taken care of.
+Also known as “variable” costs this everything that is left over after the above categories are considered.
+This is the money that you can spend guilt-free provided the above three categories are taken care of.

-“You can spend any amount inside of your Flex number on anything that you want,” says Rachel.
-“As long as you don't go over.”
+“You can spend your Flex number on anything that you want,” says Rachel.
+“As long as you don't go over and you've already taken care of fixed, non-monthly, and goal expenses.”

 Step 1: Gather all of your accounts